Cultus Lake — Addressing Cultural Eutrophication

 About Cultus Lake

-Set at the edge of the Cascade Mountain foothills just south of the central Fraser Valley, the Cultus Lake watershed is home to a diverse range of aquatic and land-based wildlife, including two fish species unique to its lake:
+Set at the edge of the Cascade Mountain foothills just south of the central Fraser Valley, the Cultus Lake watershed is home to a diverse range of aquatic and land-based wildlife, including 21 fish species, two of which are unique to the lake: